Task Extraction#

 Graceful Degradation: Task extraction continues without external data if sources are unavailable.

-Context Enrichment: Available data sources improve dependency detection and task clarity.
+Context Enrichment: Available data sources can improve dependency detection and task clarity.

 Error Handling#